School transport campaign

 If you have been refused school transport or want to find out about your rights to school transport, please call our helpline for advice on 0808 808 3555 or read our school transport webpage.

-As a result of our School Transport Inquiry the Department for Education agreed to review the statutory school transport guidance for children of compulsory school age.
+As a result of our inquiry and campaign, the Department for Education agreed to review the statutory home to school transport guidance for school age children.
 This was published in June 2023.